wisp92/pokered/README.md

   - The transitional frame when turning 180 degrees now shows correctly
   - The lower right corner tile of the mon back pic is no longer blanked
   - Amazing man can no longer be triggered by text boxes or the start menu (via a code tweak from Yellow-version)
+  - The rival encounters on route 22 now show an exclamation bubble that never showed up originally

 - Item Fixes